Husson softball ousted from NCAA tournament after 1-run losses to tough opponents

-The Husson University softball team suffered a pair of heartbreaking one-run losses to nationally ranked teams on Saturday and was eliminated from the NCAA Division III Tournament at Amherst College in Amherst, Mass.
+The Husson University softball team suffered a pair of heartbreaking one-run losses to nationally ranked teams on Saturday and was eliminated from the NCAA Division III Tournament at Amherst College in Amherst, Massachusetts.

 Defending national champion Virginia Wesleyan nipped Husson 3-2 in the winners bracket game before host Amherst avenged Friday’s 6-1 loss to Husson with a 1-0 victory in an elimination game.

-No. 22 Amherst and No. 9 Virginia Wesleyan will square off on Sunday with Amherst needing to beat Virginia Wesleyan twice to advance.
+No. 22 Amherst advanced to meet No. 9 Virginia Wesleyan in the championship round on Sunday and Virginia Wesleyan beat the Mammoths 9-2 to win the regional.

 In Saturday’s elimination game, senior Talia Bloxham tossed a three-hitter and drove in the game’s only run with an infield single to lead the Mammoths to the win.